-I work in multi-disciplinery area of research involving rigorous knowledge of nano-electronics, condensed-matter physics, computational physics, etc.
+I am an electrical engineer and a quantum physicist.
+I work in multi-disciplinery area of research, involving rigorous knowledge of nanoscale electronics, condensed-matter physics, quantum chemistry, and multi-scale computational modeling.

-More specifically, I work on the theory, modeling, and simulation of semiconductor materials, their alloys, and low-dimensional devices.
+More specifically, my work is based on the theory, modeling, and simulations of semiconductor materials, their constituent alloys, and low-dimensional devices.

-How can bismuth (Bi) based alloys such as GaBiNAs, InGaBiAs, etc. help to realize highly efficient telecomm wavelength devices with reduced temperature sensitivity and supressed Auger losses?
+Bismuth (Bi) based alloys such as GaBiNAs, InGaBiAs, etc. offer large spin-orbit coupling.
+Can we realize highly efficient telecomm wavelength devices from bismides that would offer reduced temperature sensitivity and suppressed Auger losses?

-To understand and resolve efficiency impeding mechanisms in nanomaterial based photovoltaics to realize sustainable, ecnomical, efficient, and green energy solutions
+Understanding and resolving the efficiency impeding mechanisms in nano-material based photovoltaics to realize sustainable, economical, efficient, and green energy solutions

 My theory and modeling work is based on the following methods:

-Strain energy minimization by using atomistic valence force field method.
+Strain relaxation based on atomistic valence force field method.

-Optical transition strengths from the Fermi's Golden Rule.
+Interband optical transition strengths from the Fermi's Golden rule.

 Linear and quadratic piezoelectric potentials by solving the Poisson's equation.